amasiatu/CookingTime-vs-Calories-Analysis/README.md

 #### Our final model significant improves:
 * ##### By capturing the nonlinear relationships
 * ##### By adding domain-informed features
-#### This is a >60% reduction in MSE which means our predications are on average much closer to the actual calorie values, I would say this model is not that bad!
 | semester    | Count |
 |-------------|-------|
 | Fall 2020   | 3     |